 We also represent construction and real estate entities as employers or responsible parties in workers’ compensation arbitration and commission hearings.

-We represent hotels, restaurants and bars, shopping centers, office buildings, acquisition companies, retailers, franchisors, franchisees, amusement parks, theaters, entertainment companies, and closely-held commercial real estate ventures and REITS in premises liability, first and third-party property damage, discrimination, and hygiene and contamination class action, mass tort, or stand-alone lawsuits.
+We represent hotels, restaurants and bars, shopping centers, office buildings, financial institutions, security and protection service providers, retailers, franchisors, franchisees, amusement parks, theaters, entertainment companies, closely-held commercial real estate ventures, and REITS in negligence, professional liability, first and third-party property damage, discrimination, and hygiene and contamination class action, mass tort, or stand-alone lawsuits.

 We also advise clients on compliance with Americans With Disabilities Act, mechanics liens, and local ordinance, zoning, and governmental regulatory matters.